 Why it Might be Time for SAN Replacement

-IT organizations are starting to replace their storage area networks (SANs), which have been a predominant mode of storage for many years.
+IT organizations are beginning to replace their storage area networks (SANs), which have been the predominant storage model for many years.
 Newer alternatives, such as software-defined storage (SDS), offer a range of attractive qualities.
-While SAN can also be software-defined, it comes at the expense of having to invest in proprietary hardware.
-Each IT organization should assess the suitability of SAN with regards to cost, performance and capacity needs, and scalability requirements and make a determination to keep or replace it.
+While SAN can also be software-defined, it comes at the expense of investing in proprietary hardware.
+Each IT organization should assess the suitability of SAN with regard to cost, performance, capacity needs, and scalability requirements, and determine whether to keep or replace it.
 This blog explores the issues and drivers for considering a SAN replacement.

 What is a Storage Area Network (SAN)?

 A SAN is a network of storage devices that offers a pool of shared block storage for multiple computing devices.
-SANs first appeared in the mid-1990s as a viable alternative to Direct Attached Storage (DAS) and NAS (Network Attached Storage) for high-speed, mission-critical transactional workloads like databases that require scalable storage that can deliver high IOPS and low latency.
-They are also well-suited for virtualized environments which accelerated their adoption.
+SANs first appeared in the mid-1990s as a viable alternative to Direct-Attached Storage (DAS) and Network Attached Storage (NAS) for high-speed, mission-critical transactional workloads, such as databases, that require scalable storage delivering high IOPS and low latency.
+They are also well-suited for virtualized environments, which accelerated their adoption.

 A SAN consolidates storage in a single block-level storage area, allowing users to access and manage data from a central location.
 To maintain high storage traffic and network performance, the SAN is typically implemented via a separate network infrastructure from the local area network (LAN).

 Compute servers connected to the SAN gain access to whatever storage devices are on SAN controllers, such as tape libraries, local storage, and disk arrays.
 This design also offers the advantage of centralized storage management.
-SANs also potentially help with improved storage security.
+SANs can also help improve storage security.
 With data in a centralized, shared SAN storage architecture, an organization can apply consistent policies for security, data protection, and disaster recovery (DR).
-A SAN potentially enables multiple backups of its data, and its block-level access helps improve application availability.
+A SAN can support multiple data backups, and its block-level access improves application availability.

-The design of the SAN also lends itself to dynamic fail-over, which helps with availability and business continuity.
-The SAN’s network fabric of interconnected storage devices and computers further improves availability.
+The design of the SAN also supports dynamic failover, which enhances availability and business continuity.
+The SAN’s network fabric, comprising interconnected storage devices and computers, further improves availability.
 If one network path is disrupted, the SAN enables an alternate path.
 This way, it’s less likely that the failure of a single device will render storage inaccessible.

 The Two Main Technologies and Interfaces for SAN